On the exact feasibility of convex scenario programs with discarded constraints: Proposed discarding scheme and main results

 i.e., we remove the support set of the corresponding optimal solution of $ P_k. $ Note that the cardinality of $ R_k(S) $ is equal to $ d $ and this choice for the removed scenarios guarantees that the objective function decreases at each stage, thus improving performance.
-Moreover, for $ k = \ell $, we denote by $ R_{\ell}(S) $ the support set of $ x^\star_{ \ell }(S) $; this quantity will be used in the sequel.
+Moreover, for $ k = \ell $, we denote by $ R_{\ell}(S) $ the support set of $ x^\star_{ \ell }(S) $.
 Note that $ R_\ell(S) $ does not contain any removed scenarios.

-One of the main results of this paper is to tighten the bound of Theorem~\ref{theo:sampl-disc} under Assumption~\ref{assump:fully_supp}.
-This is achieved in the following theorem.
+Under Assumption~\ref{assump:fully_supp}, we obtain a tighter bound than that of Theorem~\ref{theo:sampl-disc}, as shown in the following theorem.

 \begin{theo} Consider Assumptions \ref{assump:Feas_Uniq} and \ref{assump:fully_supp}.
 Fix $\epsilon \in (0,1)$, set $r=\ell d$ and let $m > r+d$.
 Consider also the scenario discarding scheme as encoded by \eqref{eq:removed_constraint_fully_supp} and illustrated in Figure \ref{fig:proposed_scheme}, and let the minimizer of the $\ell$-th program be $x^\star(S) = x_{\ell}^\star(S)$.
 We then have that